CG6013(2021) Corporate Governance System Evaluation Certification

 (3) The Risk Management Department reviews the Company’s risk management practices and reports to the Board of Directors on a quarterly basis.

-(4) Review of other risk management related proposals to be reported to the Board of Directors.
+(5) Review of other risk management and information security related proposals to be reported to the Board of Directors.

 Three Lines of Defense Model